lrtzndrsn/LinAlgAdvancedExtensions/README.md

 The code for Advanced Extensions.py was written by me.

-With the library written by Francois, I have implemented common Linear Algebra algorithms, such as Gramm Schmidt, Norm, Transposition, etc.
+With the library written by Francois, I have implemented common Linear Algebra algorithms, such as Gramm-Schmidt, Norm, Transposition, etc.

 ## How to run